DIRECT SUPPORT PERSONNEL

 - Complete the training program provided by the service agency and participate in on-going in-service training.

-- Hold a current CPR certificate (four hour HEAR SAVER is acceptable).
+- Hold a current CPR certificate (four-hour HEART SAVER is acceptable).
 Hold a current Abuse Neglect and Exploitation (ANE) Certification.

 - Use appropriate interpersonal communication skills and language to better develop a meaningful and trusting relationship with the client/family/all other team members.

-- Exhibit dependency in keeping all appointments and schedules.
+- Exhibit dependency in keeping all appointments and;

 - Be able to work independently without supervision.